anthonywittig/jit-ssh/README.md

   * `ssh -i PATH_TO_KEY -L 8901:localhost:8765 ubuntu@ec2...compute.amazonaws.com`
     * the first port number (8901) can be anything you want - it's the local port you'll use in a minute
     * the second port number (8765) must match the `.env.json` that exists on the remote machine - at this point you should pray that you recorded it somewhere or are using the default
+    * this command can appear to work until you run the next, at which point it might say something like `channel 3: open failed: connect failed: Connection refused` - that probably means you're using the wrong port or the remote machine hasn't remote port forwarded
   * with the above command running, open a second termainal and run `ssh -p 8901 USER_NAME@127.0.0.1`